 8) Malware Injection

 Malware injection attacks are becoming a major security concern in cloud computing.
-These are malicious scripts or code that enable attackers to eavesdrop, steal data and compromise the integrity of sensitive information.
+These attacks use malicious scripts or code to eavesdrop, steal data, and compromise the integrity of sensitive information.

 9) Data Loss

-Data loss can occur because of multiple reasons such as a catastrophe like fire or earthquake, or even accidental deletion by the CSP.
-To avert this, both the providers and the users need to ensure proper data backup measures and follow the best practices pertaining to disaster recovery and business continuity.
+Data loss can occur for multiple reasons, such as a catastrophe like a fire or earthquake or even accidental deletion by the CSP.
+To avert this, providers and users must ensure proper data backup measures and follow the best practices for disaster recovery and business continuity.

 10) Insufficient Due Diligence

-Organizations need to perform the necessary due diligence and develop a proper roadmap before adopting cloud technologies and selecting the cloud providers, failing which they might be exposed to several security risks.
+Organizations must perform the necessary due diligence and develop a proper roadmap before adopting cloud technologies and selecting cloud providers, which might expose them to several security risks.

 11) Poor IP Protection

 Safeguarding IP demands the highest encryption and security protocols.
-In addition to identification and classification of IP for determining potential security risks, vulnerability assessment and appropriate encryption must be carried out.
+In addition to identifying and classifying IP to determine potential security risks, vulnerability assessment and appropriate encryption must be done.

 12) Abuse of Cloud Services

-Malicious attacks can also result from issues such as unsecured cloud service deployments, fraudulent account sign-ups and free cloud service trials.
-Large-scale automated click fraud, hosting of malicious or pirated content, launching distributed DoS attacks, phishing campaigns and email spam are some of the examples of cloud-based resource misuse.
+Malicious attacks can also result from unsecured cloud service deployments, fraudulent account sign-ups, and free cloud service trials.
+Large-scale automated click fraud, hosting of malicious or pirated content, launching distributed DoS attacks, phishing campaigns, and email spam are some examples of cloud-based resource misuse.

 13) DoS Attacks

-Denial-of-Service (DoS) attacks cause the consumption of disproportionately large amounts of system resources including memory, disk space, network bandwidth and processor power by the targeted cloud services, thereby preventing the users from accessing their data and applications.
+Denial-of-service (DoS) attacks cause the targeted cloud services to consume disproportionately large amounts of system resources, including memory, disk space, network bandwidth, and processor power, thereby preventing users from accessing their data and applications.

 14) Vulnerabilities Caused by Shared Technology

-CSPs deliver scalable services by sharing infrastructure, applications and platforms without substantial alterations to the off-the-shelf hardware and software.
+CSPs deliver scalable services by sharing infrastructure, applications, and platforms without substantially altering the off-the-shelf hardware and software.

-If the underlying components such as CPU caches and GPUs do not offer strong isolation properties for a multitenant architecture (IaaS), multi-customer applications (SaaS) or redeployable platforms (PaaS), it could lead to shared technology vulnerabilities.
+If the underlying components, such as CPU caches and GPUs, do not offer strong isolation properties for a multitenant architecture (IaaS), multi-customer applications (SaaS), or deployable platforms (PaaS), this could lead to shared technology vulnerabilities.

 15) Communication with CSPs